 'Very supportive and informative session, which will enable me to enthuse other members of the management team, about Inspection Prep!'
 Alison Frosdick – Senior Manager Teaching and Learning, Hammersmith & Fulham Adult Learning & Skills

 'Helpful across the sector.
 Approachable and valuable insight into Inspection expectations' Kate Mara – Partnership Coordinator, Newman University

-Maximising your readiness for an Ofsted inspection in 2017 and 2018
+Maximising your readiness for an Ofsted inspection in 2018 & 2019

 This course has been completely updated, so that it always contains the latest information on the new 2016 inspection arrangements.
-It covers the Ofsted Handbook that was updated on 31 July 2017 and came into effect on 4 September 2017.
+It covers the Ofsted Handbook that was last updated in August 2018 and came into effect on 30 August 2018.